6 Fascinating African-American Women Writers of the 19th Century

 Frances Harper published some eighty poems in her lifetime, which, in consideration with her fiction and nonfiction works, should have earned her a prominent place in American literature.
 Of all the writers listed in this post, she was the one with the most complete literary career.
-Learn more about her remarkable life.
+Here are 8 poems by this accomplished author; learn more about her remarkable life.

 Harriet Ann Jacobs

 Harriet Ann Jacobs (1813 – 1897) was known for Incidents in the Life of a Slave Girl, Written by Herself (1861).
 After repeated rejection, Harriet decided to self-publish the book, an impressive feat for any woman of that era, let alone one that had spent years as a fugitive slave.

 Incidents in the Life of a Slave Girl is an autobiography, though it reads like a novel.
 According to the 1987 Harvard University Press edition:

 “Harriet A. Jacobs was born a slave in North Carolina in 1813 and became a fugitive in the 1830s.
 She recorded her triumphant struggle for freedom in an autobiography that was published pseudonymously in 1861 … Incidents is the major antebellum autobiography of a black woman.
 Along with Frederick Douglass’s account of his life, it is one of the two archetypes in the genre of the slave narrative.”

 Writing pseudonymously as “Linda Brent,” the book’s narrator, Jacobs recounts the history of her family: a remarkable grandmother who hid her for seven years; a brother who escaped and spoke out for abolition; her two children, who she rescued and sent north.